Code-Institute-Submissions/NickSpriggs-fitness_lifestyle_v2_milestone/README.md

 <img src="http://moviewatchlist.weebly.com/uploads/8/6/4/2/86429426/laptop-ipad_orig.png">

-The following project was my attempt to create a fitness and nutrion website for users who are trying to get into better shape.
+The following project was my attempt to create a fitness and nutrition website for users who are trying to get into better shape.
-Users can buy either nutrtion or exercise plans and view the purchased product in their profile page in the form of an instructional video.
+Users can search through various nutrition or exercise plans and view the purchased product in their profile page in the form of an instructional video.
 A standard user can register a profile, purchase and view products, and track their order history.
 The superuser can add, edit, and delete the products through the Django admin portal.
 This site currently makes use of HTML, CSS, Python, Jinja, and Javascript.